Reading Time: 7 minutes

 - Sign the bill of lading, and say farewell – Let’s get legal.
 Unless you have opted to drop off your car, the transport company will give you a call to confirm that everything is still good to go.
 At the time of the vehicle inspection and the signing of the bill of lading, you or another responsible adult must be present.
 In addition to acting as a receipt and protecting your auto shipment, this is a legally binding contract between you and the shipping company.
 Your bill of lading covers the following:

 - Where your vehicle will be shipped from and where it will be delivered

 - Your vehicle’s condition when picked up

 - Is there anything wrong with your vehicle mechanically or otherwise

 Let Nationwide Ship Your Classic Car

 Transport companies are not all the same!
 Classic car shipping companies come in all shapes and sizes, so it is important to ensure that you go with one that is highly rated by the BBB, has a good reputation, and has experience in shipping classic cars.
-NAT has a nationwide network of auto transport carriers and can ship your classic car anywhere in the country and abroad.
+Nationwide Auto Transportation has a network of auto transport carriers and can ship your classic car anywhere in the country and abroad.
 Get a free quote to ship your classic car now.

 Reading Time: 7 minutes You have spent years of blood, sweat and gears to make your classic car the supermodel that she is.
 Now it is time to show her off.
 But how do you ship your classic car safely and efficiently to the show and back?

 Classic cars are known for being shiny and pretty.
 Keeping them spic-and-span takes a lot of attention to detail.
 As classics get older they need more protection from the elements.
 Along with this comes the extra maintenance work the car may require.
 Read more…